 Not through busy itineraries or activity-packed getaways.
 But through stillness.
 Through presence.

-That idea evolved into something more tangible: thoughtfully designed spaces that would immerse guests in the natural world, but without compromising comfort.
-Through the years of operating Fort Treehouse that vision remained their guiding star.
+That idea evolved into something more tangible: thoughtfully designed spaces that would immerse guests in the natural world, without compromising comfort.
+Through the years, that vision has remained their guiding star for Fort Treehouse Co.

 Building in the Trees

-Long before Fort Treehouse officially launched, Cam had already begun exploring what was possible in treehouse design.
+Long before Fort Treehouse officially launched, Cam was exploring what was possible in treehouse design.
 In 2016, he attended a sustainable treehouse-building program at Yestermorrow Design/Build School, learning how to build in living trees without harming them, laying the foundation for Fort Treehouse.

-Together, the Greens imagined structures that could exist lightly within the forest – as architectural spaces to encourage even the most hesitant outdoor travellers to get into nature.
+Together, Lauren and Cam imagined structures that could exist lightly within the forest – as architectural spaces to encourage even the most hesitant outdoor travellers to get into nature.

 “We joked they were like little portals for getting people who aren’t into nature, into nature,” Lauren explained.
 “It’s been really amazing to see the reactions from people who otherwise wouldn’t necessarily venture into a forest.”